approach0/search-engine/README.md

 ### 7. Implementation
 Our source code that implements pseudo code described in the paper can be found at the `math_l2_postlist_next` function in `search/math-search.c`.
 Scoring functions are implemented in `math_expr_set_score__opd_only` function in `search/math-expr-sim.c`.

+### 8. Input custom queries
+First make sure source code is compiled and `searchd.out` at `searchd/run` is running.
+Follow [this documentation page](https://approach0.xyz/docs/src/demo.html) to setup a WEB interface locally (http://127.0.0.1/demo) to input custom query formula.
+For each query, search daemon will append results to a log file `trec-format-results.tmp` in TREC format, you can use this file to evaluate your custom queries.

 ### Questions
 Please email wxz8033@g.rit.edu if you have any question.